 Top Tips for Starting Your Print on Demand Business:

 Quality Assurance: Always order samples from any supplier you intend on working with.
-It is crucial that the quality of your products is of a standard that you would be happy for your brand associated with.
+It is crucial that the quality of your products is of a standard that you would be happy for your brand to be associated with.
 You will want to make sure that your products look as you want them to and that they match the mockups generated by your supplier.
 You can also use these samples tophotograph your productsfor your store and marketing purposes!
 Many suppliers will provide you with a discount for these samples, Printful, for example, offer a 20% discount on their samples.

 Finding an Evergreen Niche: A niche is a subsection of the population that can be identified by sharing a common value or interest as other people.
 Evergreen refers to a consistently relevant type of product.
 For example, “comic book lovers” or “fishing enthusiasts” or “flower arranging specialists” are topics that will be consistently relevant to buyers.
 Finding a niche will make marketing your store and defining your target audience that much easier.
 Your target market could be anything from cat lovers, gamers, new mums to comic book enthusiasts.
 You are more likely to make sales to those who click on your ads if your other products are similar.
 I would highly recommend checking out our guides on defining your audiencehere.